-NOTEIn this version of the ECMAScript 2017Internationalization API, the timeZone property will be the name of the default time zone if no timeZone property was provided in the options object provided to the Intl.DateTimeFormat constructor.
+NOTE 1 In this version of the ECMAScript 2018 Internationalization API, the timeZone property will be the name of the default time zone if no timeZone property was provided in the options object provided to the Intl.DateTimeFormat constructor.
 The first edition left the timeZone property undefined in this case.
+NOTE 2 For compatibility with versions prior to the fifth edition, the "hour12" property is set in addition to the "hourCycle" property.

-16 Properties of Intl.DateTimeFormat Instances
+12.5 Properties of Intl.DateTimeFormat Instances